-- Any student caught swearing or using language which others find offensive, will be reprimanded by the teacher at the time.
-'Loud enough to be heard is loud enough to face a consequence' and students in these cases will be issued a detention. - Verbal abuse towards other people is not acceptable and will be dealt with more severely as would persistent offenders.
-In these cases, a more serious sanction would be applied and will result in Friday or Saturday morning detention, internal removal or fixed term exclusion.
+- Any student caught swearing or using language which others find offensive will be reprimanded by the teacher at the time.
+'Loud enough to be heard is loud enough to face a consequence' and students in these cases will be issued a Friday detention. - Verbal abuse towards other people is not acceptable and will be dealt with more severely as would persistent offenders.
+In these cases, a more serious sanction would be applied and will result in Friday or Saturday morning detention, internal removal or suspension.

-10. DAMAGE TO PROPERTY
+10. DAMAGE TO PROPERTY OR ABUSE OF FACILITIES

 - The teacher at the scene should assess if the act was accidental or deliberate.
-Reckless or deliberate damage will be consequenced. - Damage should be dealt with by the subject teacher/head of department in charge of that teaching area.
-Students should be billed for any subsequent costs incurred for replacement or repair by the Head of Department or Site Manager. - Staff should deal with students caught vandalising property around the school.
-Students will be billed for any subsequent costs incurred for repair by the Site Manager or tutor for personal property. - A warning or consequence will be issued depending on the severity of the incident. - Sanction will range from detention to exclusion for aggravated offences.
+Reckless or deliberate damage will face a consequence, ranging from internal isolation up to permanent exclusion. - Damage should be investigated first by the subject teacher/head of department in charge of that teaching area. - The Head of Year should deal with students caught vandalising property or facilities around the school.
+Students will be billed for any subsequent costs incurred for repair by the School Business Manager.
+If the cost of repair is of high value, the student will be expected to complete a period of community service in recompense for the damage caused, e.g. assisting and working for the site team, during and after school, as well as a contribution from parents towards the cost. - A warning or consequence will be issued depending on the severity of the incident.
+Sanction will range from detention to permanent exclusion for aggravated offences